 First of all, if you invest in stocks or ETFs with Robinhood, your assets have SIPC insurance.

 You can read more about this in our full article on Robinhood SIPC/FDIC insurance here.

 In a nutshell, this covers you in the event that your broker loses your financial assets or cash.
 Since Robinhood is a member of SIPC, you are covered for up to $500,000 worth of securities, including $250,000 which can cover cash.

 So, if Robinhood somehow went out of business and lost customer assets, the SIPC would step in.
-It is highly unlikely that this would happen.
+Your assets would be safe regardless of what happens to the brokerage.

-If you use the cash management products offered by Robinhood, these accounts have FDIC insurance.
+If you use the cash management products offered by Robinhood, these accounts also have FDIC insurance.

 First of all, it is very unlikely that Robinhood will go out of business.

-What would most likely happen if Robinhood ran out of money is that a larger brokerage platform would purchase or acquire them and take over the customer accounts.
+What would most likely happen if Robinhood went out of business is that a larger brokerage platform would purchase or acquire them and take over the customer accounts.